- Updated at

 If you also have private servers in the internal network (for test environments, for example), check out our VPN agent that creates a secure tunnel between our scanning machines and your network.
 This way, our scanners reach the hosts from your internal network through the VPN tunnel.
 Find out how to scan your internal network using the VPN agent.

-When you’re ready to get to work, go to the Assets tab, start the Network Scanner using Scan with Tool -> Network Scanner -> Full scan:
+When you’re ready to get to work, go to the Assets tab, start the Network Scanner by selecting an asset and using Tool -> Network Scanner -> Full:

 Note: If you want to scan all the ports and the hosts have multiple ports opened, please know the scan might take a while.
 After the scans are finished, go to the Scans tab to see the results.